AndrewRadev/vim-golang/README.md

 additional features to it that won't make their way upstream, but which you may find useful.

+Some notable changes:

+- `:Godoc` is smarter, and can now look for a particular symbol (function call) as well as packages.
+- Minimal syntax highlighting for the `godoc` buffer.
+- Function text objects

 For the official runtime files, straight from the Golang project, go to [golang.org/misc/vim/](http://golang.org/misc/vim/).